billwear/billwear.github.io/02-building-a-stub-for-calendar.md

 ## 2. The Calendar Skeleton (`calendar.c`)

 Below is the architectural stub for my modern calendar utility.
 It introduces formal C99 boolean types, handles dynamic path resolution safely via the environment, and stubs out the parsing engine with clear verification paths.
-Yeah, I know, who does this for hobby code, right?
+Yeah, I know, who talks like that, and who does this for hobby code, right?
 Well, me, for one.

 ```c
 /**